 Christmas traditions in Málaga – 2017

-Málaga is beautiful in December.
+Christmas in Málaga is beautiful.
 The weather is usually sunny and warm during the day.
 Perfect for sightseeing, cycling along the promenade or sipping a glass of Sangría at one of the lovely squares in the centre.

 At night it cools down just enough to enjoy the typical Christmas atmosphere.
 The Malagueños have already started their Christmas preparations!
 Here is a bit more information about the holidays in Málaga.